What are you looking for?

-Once you have set up the ISO 9001 quality management system and your company follows the requirements of ISO 9001:2015, you may have your ISO 9001 system audited and apply for ISO 9001 certification.
+Once you have set up the quality management system and your company follows the requirements of ISO 9001:2015, you can get your system audited and apply for certification.

-A quality management system (QMS), as the name implies, is directly related to management.
-It gives management on all levels of the company tools that help them do their job as good as possible.
-Depending on how well organized your company currently is, these may be all new tools or it may be a set of tools your managers already use.
+A quality management system is directly related to management.
+It gives management on all levels of the company a set of tools that help them perform their various tasks.
+Depending on how well organized your company currently is, these tools might already be in use or they may all be new for you.

 What Are the Benefits?